Download PDFOpen PDF in browser

 A thoughtful set of simulations over a realistic dataset is performed and compared among other model-free machine-learning approaches, namely, support vector machine, random forest, and gradient boosted trees.

-Keyphrases: Deep Neural Network, Long Short-Term Memory Network, machine learning, Non-technical losses, Random Forest, Support Vector Machine
+Keyphrases: Deep Neural Network, Long Short-Term Memory Network, Non-technical losses, Random Forest, Support Vector Machine, machine learning

 BibTeX entry